pwenker/ai_and_health/docs/knowledge/a_review_of_challenges_and_opportunities_in_machine_learning_for_health.md

 text accurately is an active subject of research.\

-### Q: Describe the challenge of \"label leakage\".

-**Answer**:

--   The information collected in an individual's hospital encounter is tightly coupled across time, and this can result in information about the targeted task outcome leaking back into features.
--   While exploiting such relationships between features and targets is a goal of learning, information leakage can render a prediction meaningless.

-***Example***:

--   Consider predicting mortality of hospital patients using all available data up until their time of death.
--   Such a task could lead to a pathological prediction rule---"if the ventilator is turned off in the preceding hour, predict death."
--   This commonly happens when patients and their families decide to withdraw care at a terminal stage of illness.
--   A machine learning algorithm trained naively on this signal would have high predictive performance by nearly any metric, yet absolutely no clinical utility.

-### Q: Describe the importance of the integration of fragmented records.

-**Answer**: Finite resources can also lead to a lack of communication and coordination, affecting patient care. ***Example***:

--   For example, it can take years to identify domestic abuse survivors because any single clinical visit in isolation may be consistent with other causes (e.g. an admission for bruising is consistent with a spontaneous fall).
--   Only a thorough review of a patient's record will demonstrate the pattern of repeated admissions and other indicators (e.g., partners' alcohol abuse).
--   While possible without support systems in principle, machine learning can be a powerful tool, e.g., identifying domestic abuse up to 30 months in advance of the healthcare system.

 ### Q: Describe the challenge of \"External Validity - Shift over sources\" (Non-stationarity in learning and deployment)

 **Answer**: